 Tea culture has its distinct form in each country.
 The Japanese reverence to tea is legible from its local name “o-cha“.
 Traditionally Japanese tea houses tend to be humble, and there are plenty simple tea huts in Kyoto, often near to the temples.
-In the creative hub of Tokyo contemporary design infused many of its outstanding tea rooms.
-My favourites include Higashiya, the more hidden Cha²no ma run by expert tea sommelier and some others that I included in my best tea rooms in Tokyo feature.
+In the creative hub of Tokyo, contemporary design infused some of its outstanding tea rooms.
+My favourites include the private room at Higashiya, Cha Cha No Ma run by expert tea sommelier and others that I included in my best tea rooms in Tokyo feature.

 In China tea is known as “cha” in Cantonese, “ch’a” in Mandarin and is often consumed with the steamed dim sum dumplings for breakfast, Hong Kong style.
 Chinese Tea is everywhere, sold from large canisters to the cyclists in Beijing, at pick and go tea parlours, on trains or in sit down charming rooms of the old huttongs.
-The Chinese enjoy their tea all day long, no worries about hard time falling asleep.
+The Chinese enjoy their tea all day long.
 One rarely finds a quite place to enjoy tea in China today though, the frantic cities are suffocating.
-In Hong Kong my refuge are Teavers and DK Cuppa tea, in London off the Bond street shopping route is the cosy Postcard Teas boutique, while in the New York’s East Village I often nest at Tea Drunk, and I cannot be in San Francisco without at Song Tea.
+In Hong Kong my urban refuges are Teavers and DK Cuppa tea, in London hidden behind the Bond street is the cosy Postcard Teas boutique, while in the New York’s East Village I often nest at Tea Drunk, and I cannot be in San Francisco without a mindful stopover and chat with the founder of Song Tea.

-What I find confusing about the French “salon de thé” that it is not usually about tea at all, and if there is any on the menu it is English Breakfast or some herbal infusion like chamomile or verveine.
+What I find confusing about the French “salon de thé” that it is usually not about tea at all, and if there is any on the menu it is the English Breakfast or some herbal infusion like chamomile or verveine.
 One must go to the proper tea houses such as Marriage Freres, where the art of French tea has been perfected over the centuries.
-Observing the French today, sadly tea is more seen as a healthy super drink rather than something to be relished à la gourmandise.
-The renaissance of tea drinking and new tea rooms cropping up educate the lost fans, and convert some from coffee.
+Observing the French today, sadly tea is more seen as a healthy drink rather than something to be relished à la gourmandise.
+Nevertheless, the renaissance of tea drinking in the West and new tea rooms cropping up educate the lost fans, and convert some from coffee.

 The English and Irish Afternoon Tea is not just a social outing and indulgent sipping, cake and sandwiches eating, but the tradition has encoded a certain ceremonial character.
 Its etiquette and rules have been summed by many books and tea manuals, but these rather entertain than guide the millennial consumer.
-High Tea at the Ritz in London is certainly rather a luxurious indulgent event than a balancing tea time.
+High Tea at the Ritz in London is rather a luxurious indulgence than balancing tea time.

 In India, the covert smuggling of tea by the British meant that European than any local rituals were adopted for tea time.
 I enjoyed some excellent Darjeeling at the Taj Palace Hotel in Mumbai.
 Here the British tradition of luxuriating afternoon tea at lavish hotels rooted itself during the Colonial era.
-Ironically, the legendary Taj served a more opulent afternoon tea than any place I have visited in the UK.
-More a brunch than scones and sandwiches.
-Perhaps, only the Ritz could match the experience, but the splendid view on the majestic Gate of India from the windows lures imagination inside.
-One can see the great boats of the East India Company floating in and out with exotic goods during the centuries long past.
+Ironically, the legendary Taj served a more opulent afternoon tea than most tea rooms in the UK.
+More a brunch than just scones and sandwiches.
+The splendid view towards the majestic Gate of India from the windows inspires daydreaming.
+One imagines the great boats of the East India Company floating in and out with exotic goods once.
 In Hindi “chai” generally means tea but it is also the spiced beverage served with milk that became India’s popular export.
 In chai, Ayurveda, the ancient India health system, pronounces itself in the warming spike of spices like cinnamon, cardamom, ginger and occasionally clove and a sprinkle of nutmeg or black pepper.

 This type of spiced up sweetened black tea beverage has been adopted by some Arabic countries where “shai” is often heavily sweetened and served with milk and sipped while puffing from a hookah.
 The ultimate symbol of hanging out on a divan.